footings/footings-idi-model/docs/index.rst

 Summary
 -------

-This is a python library representing an actuarial model for individual disablity insurance.
+This is a python library representing an actuarial model for individual disablity income insurance.
 It was built using the `Footings <https://github.com/footings/footings>`_ modeling framework.
 There are many benefits to using the footings framework which are listed on the Footings github site.

 Features
 --------